blinky-lite-archive/sbirtem-tray/README.md

 |P02 - Vin|P02 - 5V|

 ## Raspberry Pi setup with pre-loaded disk image.
-- [Download](https://www.need.to.add.com) and burn Raspbian image with Vad Kul-Flir-Lepton already installed.
+- [Download](https://www.need.to.add.com) and burn Raspbian image with Vad Kul already installed.
 - When powered up, the Raspberry Pi will run Vad Kul automatically and the Raspberry Pi will act as a wireless hotspot.
-You can see the SSID of the hotspot is *vad-kul-flir-lepton-01* and the password is *blinky-lite*
+You can see the SSID of the hotspot is *vad-kul-01* and the password is *xxxx*
 - Once connected to the Raspberry Pi hotspot navigate your browser to http://192.168.4.1 to see the application
 - The Raspberry Pi will also act as a web server on Port 80